Bambi: Animation

 Although the animators had animated deer in Snow White, they were animated, in the words of Eric Larson, "like big flour sacks".
 Disney wanted the animals in Bambi to be more realistic and expressive than those in Snow White.
 He had Rico LeBrun, a painter of animals, come and lecture to the animators on the structure and movement of animals.
-The animators visited the Los Angeles Zoo and Disney set up a small zoo at the studio with animals such as rabbits, ducks, owls, and skunks, and a pair of fawns named Bambi and Faline so that the artists could see first-hand the movement of these animals.
+To ensure realistic movement, Disney animators studied animals first-hand by visiting the Los Angeles Zoo and by observing a small, in-studio zoo that included rabbits, owls, skunks, and two fawns named Bambi and Faline.
 LeBrun's sketches depicted realistic animals, but as characters they lacked personality.
 Marc Davis created the final design of Bambi by incorporating LeBrun's realistic study of deer anatomy but exaggerating the character's face by making his proportions baby-like (short snout, big eyes, etc.).
 Although there were no humans in Bambi, live-action footage of humans was used for one scene: actress Jane Randolph and Ice Capades star Donna Atwood acted as live-action references for the scene where Bambi and Thumper are on the icy pond.
 The animators learned a lot about animals during the film's production, giving them a broader spectrum of animation styles to use in future projects.

 The backgrounds for the film were inspired by the Eastern American woodlands.
 One of the earliest and best-known artists for the Disney studio, Maurice "Jake" Day, spent several weeks in the Vermont and Maine forests, sketching and photographing deer, fawns, and the surrounding wilderness areas.
-However his first sketches were too "busy" as the eye did not know where to focus.
-Tyrus Wong, a Chinese animator, showed Day some of his impressionistic paintings of a forest.
-Day liked the paintings and appointed him art director of the film.
+However, his first sketches were too "busy" as the eye did not know where to focus.
+Tyrus Wong, a Chinese-American animator, showed Day some of his impressionistic paintings of a forest.
+Day liked the paintings and appointed him as a background artist for the film.
 Wong's backgrounds were revolutionary since they had more detail around the center and less around the edges, thus leading a viewer's eye to the characters.
 Due to World War II, which began in Europe in 1939, Pinocchio and Fantasia failed at the box office.
 Facing financial difficulty, Disney was forced to cut 12 minutes from the film before final animation to save production costs.